FabianGroeger96/summaries/ml/01_introduction.md

 ## Definition Machine Learning

-"Field of study that gives computer the ability to learn without being explicitly programmed."
+- "Field of study that gives computer the ability to learn without being explicitly programmed."

-"A computer program is said to learn from experience $E$ with respect to some task $T$ and some performance measure $P$, if its performance on $T$, as measured by $P$, improves with experience $E$."
+- "A computer program is said to learn from experience $E$ with respect to some task $T$ and some performance measure $P$, if its performance on $T$, as measured by $P$, improves with experience $E$."

-Diese beiden Definitionen beschreiben das Ziel von Machine Learning, die Strategien um dieses Ziel zu erreichen unterteilt ML in verschiedene Disziplinen.
+- Diese beiden Definitionen beschreiben das Ziel von Machine Learning, die Strategien um dieses Ziel zu erreichen unterteilt ML in verschiedene Disziplinen.

 ## Machine Learning Disziplinen

 - Supervised Learning
-  - Algorithmus bekommt gelablete Trainingsdaten
+  - Algorithmus bekommt gelabelte Trainingsdaten
   - Algorithmus lernt das Label vorherzusagen von ungesehenen Daten
 - Unsupervised Learning
   - Algorithmus bekommt ungelabelte Daten